PaulPrahlMiller/users-api/README.md

 2. Add a .env file to the root
    `touch .env`

-3. Inside the .env file add the following environment variable
+3. Inside the .env file add the following environment variables DATABASE_URL = url string for mongoDB
-   DATABASE_URL = <Your mongoDB url string>
+   PORT = The port to run your app

 4. Run the server
    `npm run dev`